brendonsoto/dotfiles_orig/meine_zettlekasten/c++.md

 - Programmer makes a call to flush the buffer
 It is important to flush output buffers thoughtfully to prevent too much build up in a buffer

+When invalid input is received it triggers the *failure state* of the input stream and prevents any additional data from being read

 # Types
 *Type aliases* are defined using `typedef`